BigEskander1/HabitFlow/README.md

-# MindLog – Journaling & Habit Tracker App
+# HabitFlow – Journaling & Habit Tracker App
 A final project built using **Android Native (Kotlin)** with **SQLite** as the local database.
 The app combines daily journaling with habit tracking to help users build consistency, improve mental clarity, and track personal growth.